Frequently Asked Questions

-Yoga is not really about being flexible.
-With regular practice, yoga will help you maintain or regain normal functional movement, and so develop your flexibility and strength but, more importantly, yoga will help you to develop awareness and the capacity to pay attention to what is happening - not only in your body, but also in your mind and heart.
-Gradually, we learn to take this off the mat too, and so our practice helps us to live life more fully, whether or not we happen to be naturally bendy.
+Yoga is not really about being flexible, or about "exercising".
+With regular practice, yoga will help you maintain or regain normal functional movement, and so develop your flexibility and strength.
+But, perhaps more importantly, yoga will help you to develop awareness and the capacity to pay attention to what is happening - not only in your body, but also in your mind and heart.
+Gradually, we learn to take this off the mat too, and so our practice helps us to live life more responsively and usefully, whether or not we happen to be naturally bendy.
 The practices of yoga incorporate the whole person, not just the body.

 Do I need to bring anything with me?

 I provide all equipment for classes taught in my studio in Stroud.
 If you are coming to other classes, bring a yoga mat, cushion, and blanket.

 It is recommended that you do not eat for at least two hours beforehand.
 However, if you need to eat within this period - especially if you are a pregnant woman - a banana or a few biscuits or similar half an hour before class shouldn't be a problem.

 You are welcome to come along for a trial class before commtting to a block of classes.
 Contact me if you'd like to do this.

 In the meantime, here is a taste of a short settling/relaxation practice followed by some gentle breathwork - this is the sort of thing we might do at the end of a class.